LeonvanKouwen/elvis/README.md

 If you make improvements or additions I kindly ask you to share them.
 This can be done by adding them to this repository, or other channels like a blog.
 Feel free to contact me.

+Some documentation is generated using pdoc3 and can be found in 'docs'.

 ### Impression

 ![Dark-Theme Demo](demos/demo-dark-param.gif)